529 college savings plan, 529 account

 How To Start Funding a 529 Account

-College Savings Tip: Upromise has a summer promotion which offers 10 members the opportunity to win $10,000 towards college as part of their $100,000 College Dreams Sweepstakes.
+College Savings Tip: Upromise often holds regular promotions for its members, in the form of scholarships and giveaways.
 If you’re already a Upromise member, you’re automatically entered.
-But you can enter and take part in this giveaway by joining the Upromise savings program through this link.
+But if you aren’t yet, then you can enter and take part in any giveaway by joining the Upromise savings program at Upromise.com.

 So what are we waiting for?
 Our children will be off to college in a blink of an eye, so there’s no better time than NOW…to begin saving for that event.